-ABA6900 Intensive Practicum

-(3 semester hours each taken over 3 semesters) This course is designed to meet the Behavior Analyst Certification Board's (BACB) Intensive Practicum requirements.
-Students will be required to complete 20 hours a week of supervised experience that focuses on the development of new behavior-analytic skills (see bacb.com for more information about activities that qualify).

-Semester hours: 9

-ACC6100 Business Environment and Concepts

-The Business Environments and Concepts class reviews business concepts and the associated skills required of a professional accountant.
+ACC6100 Business Environment and Concepts The Business Environments and Concepts class reviews business concepts and the associated skills required of a professional accountant.
 The class focuses on understanding the business environment and its impact on an entity's business strategy.
 Concepts considered include corporate governance; information technology; operations management; economic concepts and analysis, and financial management.
 From the knowledge students develop, they will prepare case analyses needed for sound, ethical decision-making.

-Semester hours: 3

-Prerequisite(s): Admission to the program

-ACC6110 Accounting Theory, Practice and Reporting

-Further study of financial accounting and reporting.
+Open to MSA students only.
+Semester hours: 3 ACC6110 Accounting Theory, Practice and Reporting Further study of financial accounting and reporting.
 Emphasis on reporting and disclosure, particularly in the context of contemporary issues such as stock options, pensions, investments, deferred taxes, and international accounting.
-Includes research

-and preparation of financial statement notes using guidance from the accounting standards codification.

-Semester hours: 3
+Includes research and preparation of financial statement notes using guidance from the accounting standards codification.
+Semester hours: 3 Prerequisite(s): ACC3120.

-Prerequisite(s): ACC3120 or equivalent.